oskarsh/GrandfathersAdviceBot/README.md

 * Work and Carrer Advice
 * Family and Friends Advice

-## Upcoming Features

-* /donate for the Project
-* /addAdvice allows users to add Advice, the server will restart daily and fetch the new advices
-* Adding nicer Buttons

 ## Install

 To speak with Grandfather [click here]( https://t.me/GrandfathersAdviceBot) and open a new Chat with him in Telegram and use a Official Server